 - U.S. Army Corps of Engineers Sections 9 and/or 10 Permits (Obstruction to Navigation) and/or Section 404 Fill Permit.
 If applicable, you can apply for these permits jointly with your Coastal Use Permit.
 For more information, call 504.862.2766 or visit the Corps’ website.

 - Louisiana Department of Environmental Quality Water Quality Certification.
+If applicable, you can apply for this jointly with your Coastal Use Permit.
 Necessity for this certification will be determined under the Coastal Use Permit process.
 For more information, contact 225.219.3225 or firstname.lastname@example.org or visit LDEQ’s website.